geoffisdancing/galnotes/160601 Galvanize Lecture Notes.md

         - Can initialize with a random weight
         - So you have a matrix of weights between every node in each layer
         - Goal is to learn the weights via training
-        - So the function of a given node is then the matrix-wise dot product of the weights for that layer dot-product the input layer (preceeding).
+        - So the function of a given node is then the matrix-wise dot product of the weights for that layer dot-product the input layer (preceding).
         - There is additionally an "activation function" that defines how to combine the inputs with the weights from each node of the layer.
 Usually define the function uniformly across the layer, and often across the neural network.
             - Several functions work better than others for this purpose
             - Constraint is that the function must be differentiable